meilisearch/documentation/learn/core_concepts/the_primary_key.md

 "id": "@BI+* ^5h2%"
 ```

-Take note that the document addition request in Meilisearch is atomic.
-This means that **if even a single document id is incorrectly formatted, an error will occur and none of your documents will be added.**
+Document addition requests in Meilisearch are atomic.
+This means that **if the primary field value of even a single document in a batch is incorrectly formatted, an error will occur and Meilisearch will not index documents in that batch.**

 ### Primary key